cemkata/simpleQuizEngine/readme.md

 - port - changes the server port
 - ip - the ip address where to listen
 - examFolder - the folder where to save the exam files
+- export_folder - In this folder a sug-folder 'html_output' will be created, where the exported html file (for ofline) will be stored.
 - Save_format_pkl - boolean to enable saving as pickle file.
 This comes with all security risk introduced in pickle library!
 - Save_format_sql - boolean to enable saving in sqlite db.
 - auto_open_in_browser - boolean to enable opening the page in the default browser.
 Used only by mainGUI.pyw